+Faith-based organizations.

-• Faith-based organizations although CDVSA grant funds may not be used to fund any inherently religious activity, such as prayer or worship, participation in such activity by individuals receiving services must be voluntary, and programs funded by the CDVSA are not permitted to discriminate in the provision of services based on a beneficiary's religion.
+To Note: CDVSA grant funds may not be used to fund any inherently religious activity, such as prayer or worship.
+Participation in such activity by individuals receiving services must be voluntary, and programs funded by the CDVSA are not permitted to discriminate in the provision of services based on a beneficiary's religion.